cruxx/OW2/README.md

 OW2
 ===

-OpenWRT step by step building with comments for TP-LINK MR3020 and MR3040
+OpenWRT - step by step building for TP-LINK MR3020 and MR3040 (with comments)